-On October 25, 2010, CVR received a letter from the United States Coast Guard on behalf of the EPA seeking \$2 million in oversight cost reimbursement.
+On October 25, 2010, CVR received a letter from the United States Coast Guard on behalf of the EPA seeking approximately \$2 million in oversight cost reimbursement.
 CVR responded by asserting defenses to the Coast Guard's claim for oversight costs.
-On September 23, 2011, the United States Department of Justice (the "DOJ"), acting on behalf of the U.S. Environmental Protection Agency ("EPA") and the United States Coast Guard, filed suit against CRRM in the United States District Court for the District of Kansas seeking recovery from CRRM related to alleged non-compliance with the Clean Air Act's Risk Management Program ("RMP"), the Clean Water Act ("CWA") and the OPA.
-CRRM has reached an agreement with the DOJ resolving its claims under the CWA and the OPA.
-The agreement is memorialized in a Consent Decree that was filed with and approved by the Court on February 12, 2013 and March 25, 2013, respectively (the "2013 Consent Decree").
+On September 23, 2011, the United States Department of Justice ("DOJ"), acting on behalf of the EPA and the United States Coast Guard, filed suit against CRRM in the United States District Court for the District of Kansas seeking recovery from CRRM related to alleged non-compliance with the Clean Air Act's Risk Management Program ("RMP"), the Clean Water Act ("CWA") and the OPA.
+CRRM reached an agreement with the DOJ resolving its claims under CWA and OPA.
+The agreement was memorialized in a Consent Decree that was filed with and approved by the Court on February 12, 2013 and March 25, 2013, respectively (the "2013 Consent Decree").
 On April 19, 2013, CRRM paid a civil penalty (including accrued interest) in the amount of \$0.6 million related to the CWA claims and reimbursed the Coast Guard for oversight costs under OPA in the amount of \$1.7 million.
-The 2013 Consent Decree also requires CRRM to make small capital upgrades to the Coffeyville refinery crude oil tank farm, develop flood procedures and provide employee training.
+The 2013 Consent Decree also requires CRRM to make small capital upgrades to the Coffeyville refinery crude oil tank farm, develop flood procedures and provide employee training, the majority of which have already been completed.

 The parties also reached an agreement to settle DOJ's claims related to alleged non-compliance with RMP.
 The agreement is memorialized in a separate consent decree that was filed with and approved by the Court on May 21, 2013 and July 2, 2013, respectively, and provided for a civil penalty of \$0.3 million.
 On July 29, 2013, CRRM paid the civil penalty related to the RMP claims.
-The RMP consent decree also requires CRRM to conduct several audits related to compliance with RMP requirements.
+In 2014, CRRM completed several audits required by the RMP consent decree, which were related to compliance with RMP requirements.

-CVR is seeking insurance coverage for this release and for the ultimate costs for remediation and third-party property damage claims.
-On July 10, 2008, CVR filed a lawsuit in the United States District Court for the District of Kansas against certain of CVR's environmental insurance carriers requesting insurance coverage indemnification for the June/July 2007 flood and crude oil discharge losses.
+CRRM sought insurance coverage for the crude oil release and for the ultimate costs for remediation and third-party property damage claims.
+On July 10, 2008, CVR filed a lawsuit in the United States District Court for the District of Kansas (the "Court") against certain of CVR's environmental insurance carriers requesting insurance coverage indemnification for the June/July 2007 flood and crude oil discharge losses.
 Each insurer reserved its rights under various policy exclusions and limitations and cited potential coverage defenses.
-Although the Court has now issued summary judgment opinions that eliminate the majority of the insurance defendants' reservations and defenses, CVR cannot be certain of the ultimate amount or timing of such recovery because of the difficulty inherent in projecting the ultimate resolution of CVR's claims.
-CVR has received \$25 million of insurance proceeds under its primary environmental liability insurance policy, which constitutes full payment to CVR of the primary pollution liability policy limit.
+The Court issued summary judgment opinions that eliminated the majority of the insurance defendants' reservations and defenses.
+CRRM has received \$25 million of insurance proceeds under its primary environmental liability insurance policy, which constitutes full payment of the primary pollution liability policy limit.
+In November 2014, CRRM concluded a jury trial against the remaining insurance carriers and received a verdict and judgment of \$27 million, exclusive of potential prejudgment interest and attorneys' fees, which have been requested in post-trial motions.
+CVR Refining has a \$4 million receivable related to this matter as of both December 31, 2014 and 2013.
+In accordance with accounting guidance related to gain contingencies, no additional amounts have been recognized related to the verdict and judgment in the consolidated financial statements.